 Pros of Python

-- It is extensible and embeddable to other languages, making it highly suitable for building real-time projects that may require more than one language to work properly.
+- It is extensible and embeddable in other languages, making it highly suitable for building real-time projects that may require more than one language to work properly.

 - The language is highly readable, making it beginner-friendly so that one can use it often in other fields such as data science and machine learning.